 Bahamas Travel Information

 Electrical current in the Bahamas is 120 volts, 60Hz.
-Two-pin flat blade plugs and flat blade plugs with round grounding, are also standard.
+Two-pin, flat-blade plugs and flat-blade plugs with round grounding are standard.

-Many hotels and restaurant bills in the Bahamas automatically include a service charge of 15% to cover gratuities, otherwise a 10-15% tip is expected for most services, including taxi drivers.
-Hotel staff usually receive US$1 per bag.
+Many hotel and restaurant bills in the Bahamas automatically include a service charge of about 15 percent; if this is not included a 15 percent tip is expected for most services, including taxi journeys.
+Hotel bellboys and porters usually receive about BSD 2 per bag.

-Nassau is the business centre of the Bahamas, whose economy is heavily dependent of tourism and offshore banking.
+Nassau is the business centre of the Bahamas, whose economy is heavily dependent on tourism and offshore banking.
 Business protocol is fairly relaxed, although appropriate business attire is expected.
-Meetings are usually held in conference rooms, they begin punctually, and business cards are customarily exchanged.
-Handshakes on introduction are the norm between both men and women; women are treated as equals in the business environment.
-Office hours are 9am to 5pm Monday to Friday.
+Meetings are usually held in conference rooms, they begin punctually, and business cards are customarily exchanged and should be treated respectfully by being placed in a card case.
+Handshakes on introduction are the norm between both men and women, and women are treated as equals in the business environment.
+Moreover, colleagues and business acquaintances should be addressed by their professional or academic title and surname.
+It's important to be punctual for meetings and not to hurry others in an effort to end meetings more quickly, as this is perceived as rude.
+Office hours are generally 9am to 5pm, Monday to Friday.

 Become our Bahamas Travel Expert

 We are looking for contributors for our Bahamas travel guide.
 If you are a local, a regular traveller to Bahamas or a travel professional with time to contribute and answer occasional forum questions, please contact us.